dinukap707/1800_202530_BBY13/README.md

 ## Features

-- Browse a list of curated hiking trails with images and details
+- Post a lost item.
-- Mark and unmark trails as favorites
+- View posted lost items.
-- View a personalized list of favorite hikes
+- Contact other users through email.
-- Responsive design for desktop and mobile
+- Points gained for using the app reaching different levels.

 ---